Multimodality Helps Unimodality: Cross-Modal Few-Shot Learning with Multimodal Models: Cross-Modal Adaptation

 {\bf Uni-modal learning.} We begin by reviewing standard uni-modal few-shot classification, which learns a classifier from a small dataset of $(x_i,y_i)$ pairs and pre-trained feature encoder $\phi(\cdot)$:

 where $\mathcal{H}$ is typically the softmax loss

-Our notation separates the feature extractor $\phi$ from the final class weights $w_y$, since the former is typically pre-trained on a massive source dataset and the latter is trained on the few-shot target dataset.
-However, sometimes the representation $\phi$ can also be finetuned on the few-shot dataset (as we explore in our experiments).
-Importantly, both the class weights and feature extractor must live in the same $N$-dimensional space in order to compute their inner product:
+Our notation separates the feature encoder $\phi$ from the final class weights $w_y$, since the former is typically pre-trained on a massive source dataset and the latter is trained on the few-shot target dataset.
+However, sometimes the encoder $\phi$ can also be finetuned on the few-shot dataset (as we explore in our experiments).
+Importantly, both the class weights and the encoder must live in the same $N$-dimensional space in order to compute their inner product:

 Though we focus on classification, class models could be learned via other losses (such as centroid prototypes~\cite{snell2017prototypical}).

 {\bf Cross-modal learning.} Our extension to multiple modalities is staightforward; we assume each training example is accompanied by a discrete label $m$ denoting its modality: